The Central Massachusetts workforce is young, highly educated, skilled, and growing.

 Between 2000 and 2010, Worcester’s labor force increased by 11.5%

-In Worcester, 30% of the population over the age of 25 had a bachelor’s degree or higher and 84% of that population has a greater than high school education.
+In Worcester, over 32% of the population over the age of 25 had a bachelor’s degree or higher and more than 85% of that population has a greater than high school education.

 Supporting Workforce Training

 The Chamber leverages the region’s colleges and universities, area high schools, and training providers to retain talent locally and to incubate new companies.
 These strategic partnerships enhance our business recruitment efforts, and provide vital career development opportunities for our college students.

 The Research Bureau